opensearch-project/dashboards-anywhere/config/playground/helm/README.md

 ```
 $ helm search repo opensearch
 NAME                            	CHART VERSION	APP VERSION	DESCRIPTION
-opensearch/opensearch           	2.1.0        	2.0.1      	A Helm chart for OpenSearch
+opensearch/opensearch           	2.3.0        	2.1.0      	A Helm chart for OpenSearch
-opensearch/opensearch-dashboards	2.1.0        	2.0.1      	A Helm chart for OpenSearch Dashboards
+opensearch/opensearch-dashboards	2.2.1        	2.1.0      	A Helm chart for OpenSearch Dashboards
 ```

+- Note: `CHART` and `APP` versions may change.
+At the time of writing, these are the latest versions of each helm chart.
+It is recommended that you use the latest Helm Chart version.

-- Install OpenSearch using `helm-opensearch.yaml` (Note: the `<deployment name>` can be anything; the name is used to identify the helm installation when `$ helm list` is ran):
+- Install OpenSearch using `helm-opensearch.yaml` (Note: the `<opensearch deployment name>` can be anything; the name is used to identify the helm installation when `$ helm list` is ran):

 ```
-helm install <deployment name> opensearch/opensearch -f helm-opensearch.yaml
+helm install <opensearch deployment name> opensearch/opensearch -f helm-opensearch.yaml
 ```

-- Install OpenSearch Dashboards using `helm-opensearch-dashboards.yaml` (Note: the `<deployment name>` can be anything; the name is used to identify the helm installation when `$ helm list` is ran):
+- Install OpenSearch Dashboards using `helm-opensearch-dashboards.yaml` (Note: the `<dashboards deployment name>` can be anything; the name is used to identify the helm installation when `$ helm list` is ran):

 ```
-helm install <deployment name> opensearch/opensearch-dashboards -f helm-opensearch-dashboards.yaml
+helm install <dashboards deployment name> opensearch/opensearch-dashboards -f helm-opensearch-dashboards.yaml
 ```

 - To track progress of your pods, run the following command: